Nature photography covers shooting flora and fauna. This means plants, flowers, and animals, photographed in their

 5. Use Natural Light to Improve Your Photos

 Natural light photography is outdoor photography using direct or indirect light from the sun or moon.
 Nature photos will look great in the morning or evening light in general.
 And during the golden hours in particular.

 This light after sunrise and before sunset has a softer, hazy quality.
 It illuminates your subjects more evenly and eliminates the harsh midday shadows.

 Imagine a small bird in a tree or even the leaves of that tree.
 If that’s your subject, it will be softly lit with the golden hues of a setting sun.
 That’s what I would call atmospheric.

 This type of light can provide an emotional overlay to your images.
 This is hard to reproduce otherwise.
 You’ll notice the difference in the effectiveness of the shot.
 You might even notice a difference between morning and evening shots.
-Check for colour temperature changes.
+Check for color temperature changes.

 There are advantages to shooting in the early morning or late evenings.
 This includes the likelihood of the area you’re shooting being less crowded.

 This is especially important in high-traffic “tourist” areas.
 These are popular national parks and other landmarks.

 If you’re shooting animals, aim for mornings and evenings.
 You’re more likely to score great wildlife shots then.
 Many animals escape the heat of the day.
 They are much more active when it’s darker and cooler.

 3. Use Different Angles and Perspectives to Stand Out